canzarlab/fortuna/README.md

 ```
 ## Example dataset

-Minimal working sample can be downloaded from here: [link](https://fizika-my.sharepoint.com/:u:/g/personal/lborozan_unios_hr/EaprBlTdJU5Ekt6-EKRkyr8B1KFRbbptoCDLjrFMgv-pqQ?e=vmPJVY&download=1).
-Extract it to the root fortuna folder, then use the following commands.
+An example dataset can be downloaded [here:](https://fizika-my.sharepoint.com/:u:/g/personal/lborozan_unios_hr/EaprBlTdJU5Ekt6-EKRkyr8B1KFRbbptoCDLjrFMgv-pqQ?e=vmPJVY&download=1).
+It contains approximately 240,000 reads taken from a sample in [4] that map to gene STAT1. fortuna will map over 99% of those reads and find slightly over 1000 reads supporting a novel exon skipping at chr2:190984393-190986854.
+After extracting the data to the root fortuna folder, use the following commands.

 ```
 cd sample
 bash sample.sh
 ```

-The sample contains approximately 240000 reads, taken from [4], that were previously mapped to STAT1 gene located on chromosome 2 by STAR. fortuna should map over 99% of those reads and find slightly over 1000 reads supporting a novel exon skipping at chr2:190984393-190986854.

 Two tab-separated output files will be created after a couple of seconds - cnt.tsv and alt.tsv.

-File cnt.tsv contains signature counts in the format we have previously described.
+File cnt.tsv contains signature counts in the format documented below.
 An example line from the file follows.
 ```
 223832|223833|223836|   2274
 ```
 The above example implies that a signature comprised of subexons 223832, 223833, and 223836 has a count of 2274.
-Ids of the subexons are the same as in the input GTF file sample.rg.gtf.
+The IDs of the subexons are taken from the input GTF file sample.rg.gtf.

 File alt.tsv contains novel splicing information.
-To obtain the information regarding the previously mentioned novel exon skipping, input the following command.
+To obtain the information regarding the previously mentioned novel exon skipping, use the following command.
 ```
 grep -P "chr2\t190984393\t190986854\t" alt.tsv
 ```